matthewmueller/list.css/Readme.md

 * `.list-prepend`: add icon, text, etc. to the front of a list item
 * `.list-append`: add icon, text, etc. to the end of the a list item

-You need to place `.list-prepend`, `.list-append` before the list item text/element.

 ## Examples:

 ### Basic: